djordison/My_Learning_Tracker/README.md

 https://towardsdatascience.com/annotated-heatmaps-in-5-simple-steps-cc2a0660a27d.
 Generating boolean mask for upper triangle, as well as dummy encoding for categorical variables.
 Seems quite eaasy and quick, as well as a good useful tool.

+### 2020/04/15-16

+Multiple day project uploaded to Github.

+ __Covid_19_Choropleth_Canada__

+_Goal_

+Generate choropleths of the spread of Covid-19 in Canada as of 2020/04/16 for educational purposes.
+There is no intention of distribution.

+This repository included the working jupyter notebook as well as .csv files: mortality data, infection data, relational data for health regions, source .shp files and associated records.

+_Results_

+Data on infections and deaths per health region was sourced (in a precompiled state) from Github.
+These two sources were combined, along with census information on population per health region to calculate mortality and infection rates, and an index of health region names and ids.

+Goverment of Canada .shp file was sourced for creation of Choropleths.

+Data was cleaned/munged and cleanup of text was required to align source data for matching with .shp region ids.

+Current maximum infection rate was found to be 3.4/1000 persons, with a death rate of .18/1000 persons.
+Both infections and deaths were found to be concentrated in metropolitan areas of Vancouver, Toronto, as well as widely throughout the province of Quebec.
+Minimal infections and deaths are found in the more sparsely populated areas of central and western Canada.

+_Issues_

+Reporting of cases for the 3 health regions of the Fraser Valley area, as well as the 3 Vancouver Island regions are not seperated into distinct health regions but reported as a whole.
+Without inspecting individual cases it is difficult to report these areas accurately.
+These areas represent a nominal volume of cases compared to the whole of Canada.

+_Acknowledgements_

+Data was sourced from https://github.com/ishaberry/Covid19Canada (accessed 2020/04/15)

+__Notes from project:__

+Working with multiple data sources was challenging and time intensive.
+A lot of effort in munging and cleaning could have been saved if all source files were collected and viewed prior to determine an efficient way of establishing a common index.
+Working with text with slightly different formatting and naming conventions was difficult as well.

+In future, would be worthwhile to generate custom .csv files for conversions and relational structures that could be reused.
+This is domain specific.

+Also found limitations with the .shp file projections as the extents of the northern regions continue to the north pole.
+They are not extremely visually appealing and thus would need further processing prior to wider distribution.

+Overall a difficult project but worthwhile.